-Waddesdon Village Primary School demonstrates a strong culture of inclusion and through the vision, values and culture of the school.
+Waddesdon Village Primary School demonstrates a strong identity which has a strong ethos of inclusion which is revealed through our vision and values of the school.
 Staff and governors are committed to promoting equality of opportunity across the school community and take seriously the requirements of the Public Sector Equality Duty as defined by legislation in 2010: http://www.legislation.gov.uk/ukpga/2010/15/section/149.

 The Public Sector Equality Duty aims to: